Infinite-dimensional stochastic differential equations for Coulomb random point fields: Introduction

-The remainder of the paper is organized as follows.
-In \sref{s:(}, we state our main results and discuss related work and positioning. \sref{s:)} presents examples. \sref{s:2}--\ref{s:3} establish the existence of the logarithmic derivative of the equilibrium measure and provide its explicit representation. \sref{s:4} proves non-collision estimates for solutions of ISDEs. \sref{s:5}--\ref{s:7} introduce Dirichlet form techniques and construct weak solutions under both lower and upper schemes. \sref{s:8} establishes the existence of unique strong solutions, while \sref{s:9} demonstrates the uniqueness of Dirichlet forms and completes the proof of our diffusion theorem. \sref{s:X} shows the convergence of finite-particle dynamics to the infinite-particle ISDE dynamics.
+\textbf{Organization of the paper.} The remainder of the paper is organized as follows.
+In \sref{s:(}, we state our main results and discuss related work and positioning. \sref{s:)} presents examples.
+Sections \ref{s:2} and \ref{s:3} establish the existence of the logarithmic derivative of the equilibrium measure and provide its explicit representation. \sref{s:4} proves non-collision estimates for solutions of ISDEs.
+Sections \ref{s:5}--\ref{s:7} introduce Dirichlet form techniques and construct weak solutions under both lower and upper schemes. \sref{s:8} establishes the existence of unique strong solutions, while \sref{s:9} demonstrates the uniqueness of Dirichlet forms and completes the proof of our diffusion theorem. \sref{s:X} shows the convergence of finite-particle dynamics to the infinite-particle ISDE dynamics.
 Finally, the Appendix (Section~\ref{s:A}) collects auxiliary results on configuration spaces, Dirichlet forms, and the general theory of ISDEs.